ISISComputingGroup/ibex_user_manual/script_generator/Using-the-Script-Generator.md

 1. When all parameters are valid the get validity errors button is greyed out.
 2. All parameters are valid when there are ticks in the validity columns and no rows are red.
 3. Press the "Generate Script" button to generate a script from your experimental parameters and get a file message box pop up.
-4. - When the script has been generated in the backend a user can provide a filename (without file path prefix or file extension).
+4. When the script has been generated in the backend a user can provide a filename (without file path prefix or file extension).
-    - They are provided with a create default filename which uses the script definition and a timestamp.
+    1. They are provided with a create default filename which uses the script definition and a timestamp.
-    - Can then save or save and open the file (at this stage if there is another file of the same name in the same place the user is asked if they want to overwrite).
+2. Can then save or save and open the file (at this stage if there is another file of the same name in the same place the user is asked if they want to overwrite).
-    - Opens the file in notepad++ if notepad++ can be found.
+3.     pens the file in notepad++ if notepad++ can be found.

 # Loading scripts into the scripting window